anandlahariya07/Smart-Notepad-with-AI/README.md

 3. Personal data files in smart Notepad can also be protected by personal credentials for Enhance Security purpose.
 4. It provides neat and user-friendly UI.

+#### Running Process --

+1. Run NotepadView file and experience new Notepad.

 Contact - anandlahariya786@gmail.com